Joseph-Alp/Chem-308-Portfolio/Master.md

 where $$\mathcal{H}$$ is the Hamiltonian operator formed by the sum of the potential and kinetic energy operators, and $$\Psi(x,t)$$ is a time- and space-dependent wavefunction.

 # The Particle In The Box

 The Particle in a Box (PIB) describes some particle of mass, m that is confined between two walls at x = 0 and x = L: the potential energy is zero inside the box but rises abruptly to infinity at the "walls" or boundaries.
+This ensures that the observed particle *must* exist somewhere within the set boundaries.
 This model is an idealization of the potential energy of a gas-phase molecule that is free to move in a one-dimensional container.

+# Observable States Of Particle

+The operator used for a PIB system determines the physical state of the particle.
+For instance, operating with the kinetic energy operator will generate information of the particle's KE at different states of energy.
+Furthermore, the average kinertic energy could be calculated by finding the expectation value, or simply the average, based on the possible states the particle may exist.

 # The Time Independent Schrödinger Equation (TISE)